Richard Oldenburg: Sotheby's

 Oldenburg became Chairman of Sotheby's North and South America operations from 1995 to 2000 and later was named Sotheby's Honorary Chairman.
 While at Sotheby's, he did not conduct sales but focussed on obtaining works of art for sale and conferring with museums on appraisals, acquisitions and sales.
 He also advised Sotheby's on its educational programs.
 However, Time art critic Robert Hughes, commented: "I'm sad he's being sucked into the totally pernicious cultural influence of Sotheby's and the auction system."

 He served as president of the Harvard Board of Overseers from 2001 to 2002.

 Death

 Oldenburg died at the age of 84 at his home in Manhattan due to heart failure.
-He is survived by his brother and his wife Mary Ellen Meehan.
+He was survived by his brother and his wife Mary Ellen Meehan.
 After his death, a selection of pieces from his art collection were sold at auction, including 20th century works by Mimmo Rotella, Roy Lichtenstein, Ellsworth Kelly, and Claes Oldenburg.